tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 selected_identity:
-: The server's chosen identity expressed as a (0-based) index into the identities in the client's "OfferedPsks.identities" vector.
+: The server's chosen identity expressed as a (0-based) index into the identities in the client's "OfferedPsks.identities" list.
 {: br}

 Each PSK is associated with a single Hash algorithm.
 For PSKs established